timoxley/best-practices/README.md

 Source: http://blogs.agilefaqs.com/2009/10/19/biggest-stinkers/

-## Reinvent the Wheel
-Inventing your own wheels gives you a deep appreciation and understanding of how wheels work and what makes a good one.
-[Source](http://nodejs.debuggable.com/2011-02-26.txt)
+#### Reducing the amount of code in your product should be a goal.

+"I hate code, and I want as little of it as possible in our product." - Jack Diederich

 #### Keep Lean Dependencies
 The old adage "don't reinvent the wheel" doesn't apply when the wheel comes attached to a locomotive engine.
 [Source](http://www.reddit.com/r/programming/comments/1bcebh/programming_best_practices/c9616mn)

-#### Reducing the amount of code in your product should be a goal.

-"I hate code, and I want as little of it as possible in our product." - Jack Diederich

 ## Stop Writing Classes